omerhabib62/node-js-for-beginners/readme.md

 <a href="https://www.youtube.com/watch?v=f2EqECiTBL8&t=20278s" target="_blank">(5:54:32) Chapter 14: Mongoose Data Models</a><br />
 <a href="https://www.youtube.com/watch?v=f2EqECiTBL8&t=22527s" target="_blank">(6:15:27) Chapter 15: Async CRUD Operations</a><br />

-This Node.js Full Course for Beginners is an all-in-one beginner tutorial and complete course full of nearly 7 hours of Node JS code and instruction to level up your programming skills.
+<p>This Node.js Full Course for Beginners is an all-in-one beginner tutorial and complete course full of nearly 7 hours of Node JS code and instruction to level up your programming skills.
 This course teaches NodeJS, the Express JS framework, and MongoDB.
-Think of this Node.js full course tutorial as a Node JS video textbook with 15 clearly defined chapters.
+Think of this Node.js full course tutorial as a Node JS video textbook with 15 clearly defined chapters.</p>

 This tutorial is provided by <a href="https://www.youtube.com/@DaveGrayTeachesCode">Dave Gray</a>